ytree-project/ytree/CONTRIBUTING.rst

 Contributing to ytree
 =====================

-ytree is a community project!
+ytree is a community project and it will be better with your contribution.

 Contributions are welcome in the form of code, documentation, or just about anything.
 If you'd like to get involved, please do!